ewbarnard/twitter-friends-osint/docs/index.md

 other how we each do OSINT or other research, can we do even better?
 "Many hands make light work."

 This project does *not* aim to coordinate researchers.
-Nor do we aim to publish OSINT research results or findings.
-Authors generally prefer to publish and control their own work, in any event!
+Nor do we aim to directly publish OSINT research results or findings.
+Authors generally prefer to publish and control their own work in any event.
+We do plan to *link to* published findings, discussions, twitter threads, and articles.

 In software development, the way to be a "10X developer" is not to type ten times faster.
 No, the way is to mentor ten people and bring them up to your level.